New Year's Resolutions For You and Your Pet

 - Resolve to start a saving's account for you and for your pet in case of emergency

 If none of this appeals to you, modify it to your liking.
 Do you already walk your dog every day?
 Then resolve to take a new route.
 Find a dog-friendly hike or off-leash park.
 Do you feel that your cat already eats a premium diet?
 Then resolve to measure out the food and make sure they are eating a healthy amount.
 Do you already have wellness checks scheduled?
 Then resolve to make sure they are protected against heartworms, fleas and ticks every month of the year.
-Find a resolution that peaks your interest, and gets you motivated.
+Find a resolution that piques your interest, and gets you motivated.

 Create a plan